isomerpages/moe-temaseksec/_prospective-students/Sec 1 Admissions (2025 Intake).md

 <h4><strong>Information for Sec 1 2026 Parents &amp; Students</strong></h4>
 <p></p>
 <p>Information for the 2026 secondary 1 intake will be updated after the
-PSLE posting results in Dec this year.</p>
+PSLE posting results in December this year.</p>
 <p></p>